Chart Color Schemes

 Infrastructure

-Pittsworth has emerging levels of nearby infrastructure activity, ranking in the 24thth percentile nationally
+Pittsworth has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 18 projects likely impacting the area.
+AreaSearch has identified 18 projects that may impact the area.
 Notable projects include Colbar Street Subdivision in Pittsworth, The Landing Estate - Pittsworth, and Tuana Park Estate.
-Relevant projects are detailed below.
+Below is a list detailing those most likely relevant.

 Professional plan users can use the search below to filter and access additional projects.